The Liouville theorem for a class of Fourier multipliers and its connection to coupling: The Liouville theorem for slowly growing functions

+This results in the following analogue of Theorem~\ref{th:2.2} for slowly growing functions. \begin{theorem}[Liouville property for slowly growing functions] Let $m\in C(\mathds{R}^n)$ be such that the Fourier multiplier operator

-maps $C_c^\infty(\rn)$ into $L^1_{\widetilde h}(\rn)$.
-Suppose $f \in L^\infty_{h^{-1}}(\rn)$ is such that $m(D)f=0$ as a distribution, i.e.\
+maps $C_c^\infty(\mathds{R}^n)$ into $L^1_h(\mathds{R}^n)$.
+Suppose $f \in L^\infty_{h^{-1}}(\mathds{R}^n)$ is such that $m(D)f=0$ as a distribution, i.e.\

-If $\left\{\eta \in \rn \mid m(\eta) = 0\right\} \subseteq \{0\}$, then $f$ coincides Lebesgue a.e.\ with a polynomial $p\in L^\infty_{h^{-1}}(\rn)$.
+If $\left\{\eta \in \mathds{R}^n \mid m(\eta) = 0\right\} \subset \{0\}$, then $f$ coincides Lebesgue a.e.\ with a polynomial $p\in L^\infty_{h^{-1}}(\mathds{R}^n)$.

-Conversely, if $f$ coincides Lebesgue a.e.\ with a polynomial for every $f \in L^\infty(\rn)$ satisfying \eqref{eq:3.3}, then $\left\{\eta \in \rn \mid m(\eta) = 0\right\} \subseteq \{0\}$. \end{theorem} Theorem \ref{th:3.1} can be used for functions of the form $h(x) = \Lambda^\beta(x)\log(e + |x|)^\alpha$ for $\alpha,\beta\geq 0$.
+Conversely, if $f$ coincides Lebesgue a.e.\ with a polynomial for every $f \in L^\infty(\mathds{R}^n)$ satisfying \eqref{eq:3.3}, then $\left\{\eta \in \mathds{R}^n \mid m(\eta) = 0\right\} \subset \{0\}$. \end{theorem} Theorem \ref{th:3.1} can be used for functions of the form $h(x) = \Lambda^\beta(x)\log(e + |x|)^\alpha$ for $\alpha,\beta\geq 0$.
 If we use $h(x)=\log(e + |x|)$, we see that in the setting of Theorem \ref{th:3.1} every solution $m(D)f=0$ is a.e.\ constant.

 We want to point out that without the boundedness condition \eqref{eq:3.1} the function $f$ is not necessarily a tempered distribution.
 For example, if we choose $h(x)=e^{a|x|^{\gamma}}$, then $f$ need not be a tempered distribution, and our method above would not work.
-In the next section we discuss functions, which may not define a tempered distributions, but are positive.
+In the next section we discuss functions, which might not define a tempered distributions, but are positive.
+The condition that $\tilde m(D)$ maps $C_c^\infty(\rn)$ into $L_{h}^1(\mathds{R}^n)$ is essential for Theorem \ref{th:3.1}.
+Recently we learned from M.\ Kwasnicki (private communication) and the paper by T.\ Grzywny \& M.\ Kwasnicki \cite[Theorem 1.9.(c) \& Theorem 4.1]{grz-kwa22} that there is a multiplier given by a L\'{e}vy process, i.e.\ $m=\psi$, admitting a very slowly growing non-constant function $u$ such that $\psi(D)u=0$.
+Note that this multiplier does not satisfy the mapping property required for Theorem \ref{th:3.1}.